lupyuen/nuttx-star64/README.md

 What are U0 to U6?
 They represent the 7 I2C Ports in JH7110

+In U-Boot, we inspect the System SYSCRG Registers for I2C...

 ```bash
 $ md 0x13020228 7
 13020228: 00000000 00000000 00000000 00000000  ................